thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

   <br>
   Example: **History** - **Current month so far** option, suppose is interval 1.09.22 to 25.09.22 then previous interval will be 1.08.22 to 25.08.22

-  {% include images-gallery.html imageCollection="data-key-configuration-settings-agg-max-delta" %}
+  {% include images-gallery.html imageCollection="aggregation-previous-interval" %}

 - **Day ago** - from the start and end of the history interval, takes away 24 hours.
   <br>
   For example, with the amount of water spent **Current day** and **Delta** - **Day ago**:
-  {% include images-gallery.html imageCollection="data-key-configuration-settings-agg-sum-delta-dayago" %}
+  {% include images-gallery.html imageCollection="aggregation-day-ago" %}

 - **Week ago** - takes interval one week earlier from history interval (168 hours).
   <br>
   Example with average, history interval - **Current day**, and **Week ago** delta:
-  {% include images-gallery.html imageCollection="basic-data-key-settings-14" %}
+  {% include images-gallery.html imageCollection="aggregation-week-ago" %}

 - **Month ago** - The same interval (in days) as the history interval and subtracts from the current history interval.
   Example, if the current month is February (28 days) then **Month ago** would be the previous 28 days, not the entire previous month.
   <br>
   Example, with sum water, history - **Current day** and **Delta** - **Month ago**:

-  {% include images-gallery.html imageCollection="basic-data-key-settings-15" %}
+  {% include images-gallery.html imageCollection="aggregation-month-ago" %}

 - **Year ago** - Interval that was 365 days ago from the current history interval.
   <br>If it is necessary to compare, suppose the aggregation for the previous month and the month of the past year.
-  {% include images-gallery.html imageCollection="basic-data-key-settings-16" %}
+  {% include images-gallery.html imageCollection="aggregation-year-ago" %}

 - **Custom interval** - This option is for setting individual intervals.
 The maximum allowed value is limited to the **int** type.
 Example: 43200000 = 12 hours.

-  {% include images-gallery.html imageCollection="basic-data-key-settings-17" %}
+  {% include images-gallery.html imageCollection="aggregation-custom-interval" %}

 **Delta calculation result:**